conestack/yafowil.documentation/docs-source/architecture.rst

 callable expecting a widget instance and a runtime-data instance as parameters.

 **User story**

-    An integer field consists of:
+An integer field consists of

 - a first extractor getting the value from the request parameter matching the widget name.
 This results in a string.
 - The next extractor in the chain is responsible for converting the string to an integer.
 If it fails, an ``ExtractionError`` is raised.
 Otherwise the converted value is returned.
 - If only positive integers are allowed, a validating extractor is added to the chain.
 If it's not positive, an ``ExtractionError`` is raised, otherwise the value is returned unmodified.

 Edit renderer chain